Primary (LDS Church): Nursery

 A separate class, known as nursery, is held for children ages 18 months to 3.
 It is led under the direction of the Primary presidency by at least two people, a nursery leader and assistant nursery leader(s).
 Nursery leaders are required to be the same gender unless they are married.

 Nursery classes have a lesson, free play time, snack time, and music time primarily using the Children's Songbook.
 Additionally, two prayers are given by children with help from the adult leaders.
 While no particular order is required, it is recommended that the order be the same every week.

-Teachers use the "Behold Your Little Ones: Nursery Manual" for lesson plans and other resources.
+Teachers use the Behold Your Little Ones: Nursery Manual for lesson plans and other resources.

 History

 Primary was first organized in 1878 by Aurelia Spencer Rogers in Farmington, Utah, and adopted church-wide in 1880 under the direction of Louie B. Felt, who served as the president of the organization through 1925.
 Rogers was concerned because younger Latter-day Saint children had too much unsupervised time due to the long hours that fathers and older sons kept on the farms and mothers and older daughters in the home.
 In particular, Rogers felt that the younger boys in the community were becoming unruly and mischievous.
 With permission from church leaders and under the initial direction of General Relief Society President Eliza R. Snow, Rogers organized a Primary Association for her local Farmington congregation on August 11, 1878.
 Two weeks later, the first meeting was held on August 28, with 215 children in attendance.
 That day, boys were specifically taught not to steal fruit from orchards and girls were taught not to hang on wagons.
 In addition, they were given lessons on faith, manners, obedience, and other principles.

 May Anderson, the Primary general president from 1925 to 1939, initiated what became Primary Children's Hospital in Salt Lake City (now part of Intermountain Health).
 Anderson also helped establish kindergartens in Utah.
 In the 1970s, as a result of the Priesthood Correlation Program, the Primary Association was renamed "Primary".

-The official seal of the Primary adopted in 1940.

 Beginning in April 2021, Camille N. Johnson was the Primary General President, with Susan H. Porter as First Counselor and Amy Wright as Second Counselor.

 In the church's April 2022 general conference, it was announced that Johnson would become the new Relief Society General President on August 1, 2022.
 As a result, on that date, Porter became the new Primary General President, with Wright serving as First Counselor and Tracy Y. Browning as Second Counselor.